 In the early 1820s, when he was about eleven, Dickens would visit an uncle, Thomas Culliford Barrow, who was living at no great distance from Dean Street in Gerrard Street.
-Forster, the friend and biographer of the novelist, noted that Barrow was shaved by a “very odd old barber” from Dean Street.
+Forster, the friend and biographer of the novelist, noted that Barrow was shaved by a ‘very odd old barber’ from Dean Street.
 Could he have been our William?
-Well, according to Forster he was
+According to Forster

-never tired of reviewing the events of the last war, and especially of detecting Napoleon’s mistakes, and re-arranging his whole life for him on a plan of his own.
+he was never tired of reviewing the events of the last war, and especially of detecting Napoleon’s mistakes, and rearranging his whole life for him on a plan of his own.
 The boy wrote a description of this old barber, but never had courage to show it.

 If that is not garrulity, then what is?
-And supposing Barrow was indeed shaved by Turner, then it was Turner whom the young Dickens described in a piece of juvenilia that was locked away for all time in the proverbial desk drawer.
+And supposing Barrow was indeed shaved by Turner, then it was Turner whom the young Dickens described in his juvenilia in a piece that was locked away for all time in the proverbial desk drawer.